kh0wel/ydf/README.md

 ## About

-A framework for building fast and efficient Discord bots with [biscuit.js](https://biscuitjs.com).
+A framework for build fast and efficient Discord bots with [biscuit.js](https://biscuitjs.com).

 ## Features